UrachalCancer.org

 Welcome to UrachalCancer.org

-Our scientific goal is to gain more insights in the molecular, histopathological and clinical characteristics of urachal cancer to improve the understanding and finally therapeutical approaches.
+Our goal is to gain more insights in the different characteristics of urachal cancer to improve its understanding to foster patient care of this rare disease.

 What is urachal cancer?